Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Dmytro Vietrov, Shutterstock

 Your guinea pig may love sunflower seeds, but they are not safe for them.
 They can cause a major choking hazard even if they are chopped up.
-You should be careful to avoid guinea pig foods and treats that contain sunflower seeds, as many commercial food producers include them to appeal to humans even though they aren’t safe for piggies.
-Instead of sunflower seeds, give your little guy some safe alternatives as treats like baby carrot, parsley, or radish leaves.
+You should be careful to avoid guinea pig foods and treats that contain sunflower seeds, as many commercial food producers include them to appeal to humans even though they aren’t healthy for piggies.
+Instead of sunflower seeds, give your little pet safe and healthy alternatives as treats, like baby carrots, parsley, or radish leaves.

 Our vets